bourumir-wyngs/rs-opw-kinematics/src/path_plan/CARTESIAN.md

 2. Compute IK strategies for `land` using `robot.inverse_continuing(land, from)`.
 3. Build the annotated Cartesian pose sequence from `land`, `steps`, and `park`.
 4. For each landing IK strategy, try to plan the Cartesian suffix first.
-5. Stop suffix probing once `max_solutions_await` feasible suffixes have been collected.
+5. In the fast pass, stop suffix probing once `max_solutions_await` feasible suffixes have been collected.
 6. Rank the feasible suffixes.
-7. Try onboarding RRT only for the best few feasible suffixes.
+7. Try onboarding RRT for the best few feasible suffixes.
+8. If no acceptable complete path is found, try remaining collected suffixes and then retry with an uncapped suffix set.

 This order matters.
 RRT is usually more expensive than checking a small Cartesian IK graph, so the planner avoids spending RRT time reaching a landing configuration whose remaining Cartesian suffix is impossible.

 Landing strategies are probed in parallel with Rayon.
 A suffix-stage `AtomicBool` cancellation flag is passed through the Cartesian graph planner and suffix reconfiguration RRT.
-Once `max_solutions_await` feasible suffixes have been collected, the flag is set and still-running suffix probes return early where they can.
+During the fast pass, once `max_solutions_await` feasible suffixes have been collected, the flag is set and still-running suffix probes return early where they can.
+This cap is a performance optimization; if capped suffixes do not produce an acceptable complete path, the planner retries without the suffix cap before returning failure.

 ## Pose Expansion